liximomo/vscode-sftp/README.md

 # sftp sync extension for VS Code

-New modded version by [@Natizyskunk](https://github.com/Natizyskunk/) that just work 😀 <br>
+New version by [@Natizyskunk](https://github.com/Natizyskunk/) that just work 😀 <br>
 https://github.com/Natizyskunk/vscode-sftp/releases/

-To install it just follow thoses steps from within VSCode : <br>
+## Installation

+### Method 1
 1. Select Extensions (Ctrl + Shift + X).
+2. Uninstall current sftp extension from @liximomo
+3. Install new extension directly from VS Code Marketplace : https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp

+### Method 2
+To install it just follow thoses steps from within VSCode :
+1. Select Extensions (Ctrl + Shift + X).
-2. Uninstall current sftp extension from [@Natizyskunk](https://github.com/Natizyskunk/)
+2. Uninstall current sftp extension from @liximomo
 3. Open "More Action” menu(ellipsis on the top) and click “Install from VSIX…”.
 4. Locate VSIX file and select.
 5. Reload VSCode.
-6. Voilà !

 Syncs your local directory with a remote server directory.
 Allows you to optionally edit upload a file to the remote directory after it saves locally.
 This allows you to edit more or less directly on the server similar to WinScp or other similar programs.

 Very powerful, with smart features.
 Very simple, requires just three lines of config!
 Very fast, finished in a blink.